drimweb/mindai/mindai-trust-protocol/incentive-model.md

 ### 🔁 Long-Term Impact

-By rewarding precision, reliability, and verifiability, the incentive model within the MindAI Exchange Protocol ensures that Sentinel Agents:
+By rewarding precision, reliability, and verifiability, the incentive model within the MindAI Trust Protocol ensures that Sentinel Agents:

 * Become **critical infrastructure** for the agent economy
 * Deliver **scalable, low-trust coordination mechanisms**